MichaelAlexanderHaag/Meine-Projekte/Data-Science/Final-Project: PDFExplorer/README.md

 ## Problems
 There are still a few problems with this script that I have not been able to fix because of a lack of time.
 Firstly, PDFExplorer is pretty slow.
 Secondly, it does not work so well with articles of a more mathematical nature due to the pdf encoding of mathematical symbols.
-Etc ...
+Thirdly, I am not happy with the way I designed main.py, I wanted to create a true command line interface, but, again, time run out and I had other projects to work on.

 ## Dependencies